Simple Motion [1/10]

 Simple Motion

-The clearScr function paints the entire screen in the given color.
+The clearScr procedure paints the entire screen in the given color.

-In other words, the clearScr function erases everything that has been previously painted on the screen.
+In other words, the clearScr procedure erases everything that has been previously painted on the screen.
 It also resets the text output position back to the top left corner.

 Bookmark your progress by using the grey sharing buttons.
 The sharing buttons for Google Plus, Twitter, Facebook, Pinterest, Reddit and LinkedIn are provided.
 The sharing buttons create a link to the current page.

-The clearScr function also sets the default background color.
+The clearScr procedure also sets the default background color.
 By default, the default background color is black.
 The println statement uses the default background color for text output.

 Exercise:

-Change all the clearScr function calls into fillScr function calls to observe the difference.
+Change both clearScr procedure calls into fillScr procedure calls to observe the difference.

 The text after symbols << is called a single-line comment.
 Comments are ignored by the computer.

-When the clearScr function is called without specifying any colors, it clears the screen to the background color, which is black by default.
+When the clearScr procedure is called without any colors as arguments, it clears the screen to the global background color.
+The initial global background color is black color.

 This program draws a moving disc leaving a trail.